 Resident ballot on the High Road West Regeneration scheme

-In September 2018, we informed residents that we intend to hold a resident ballot in spring 2019 on whether the Love Lane Estate is demolished to facilitate the High Road West Regeneration Scheme to go ahead.
+In September 2018, we informed residents that we intend to hold a resident ballot in 2019 on whether the Love Lane Estate is demolished to facilitate the High Road West Regeneration Scheme to go ahead.

 This scheme will deliver:

 - 2,500 new homes, including a minimum of 191 replacement Council-owned homes and at least 750 affordable homes